Curse of the Azure Bonds

-Curse of the Azure Bonds is a role-playing video game developed and published by Strategic Simulations, Inc (SSI) in 1989.
-It is the second in a four-part series of Forgotten Realms Advanced Dungeons & Dragons Gold Box adventure computer games, continuing the events after the first part, Pool of Radiance.
+Curse of the Azure Bonds is a role-playing video game developed and published by Strategic Simulations in 1989.
+It is the second in a four-part series of Forgotten Realms Advanced Dungeons & Dragons Gold Box games, continuing the events of Pool of Radiance.

 The game serves as a sequel to the 1988 novel, Azure Bonds, that was written by Kate Novak and Jeff Grubb, and is the first book of the Finder's Stone trilogy.
 An adventure module of the same name, coded FRC2, was written based on the game.

 Gameplay

 A party of up to six player characters and two non-player characters is required to complete the various quests in the game.
-Player characters from Pool of Radiance (POR) can be transferred to Curse of the Azure Bonds, although players need not have played POR to play this game.
+Player characters from Pool of Radiance (POR) can be transferred to Curse of the Azure Bonds, although players do not need to have played POR to play this game.
 Characters can likewise be transferred from Hillsfar, another contemporaneous AD&D-based game.
 The paladin and ranger are two new character classes available in this game.
-A player can generate new characters, choosing from six races, nine alignments, two genders, and six basic character classes.
+A player can generate new characters, choosing the options for each character from six races, nine alignments, two genders, and six character classes.
 Multi-class characters can be created for half-elf, elf, dwarf, halfling, and gnome characters.
 New characters begin with 25,000 experience points, which starts single-class characters at level 5.
 Multi-classed characters have the total number of experience points divided equally amongst their classes, giving either 12,500 or 8,333 experience points, for two or three classes, respectively.
 This means multi-class characters generally start at level 4, although a triple-classed character would start as a level 3 magic-user.
-The player can modify any character's stats before the game begins.
+The player can adjust the statistics for any character before beginning the game.

-Curse of the Azure Bonds follows along the same style as Pool of Radiance, with the main adventuring action using a first person perspective.
-The player uses the top left window to view the current location, with the status panel on the right and the commands along the bottom.
-Through these commands, the player can select a wide range of actions and tasks including spell-casting, swapping weapons, or resting and memorizing spells.
-The player creates an icon for each character, which can be customized to taste.
+Curse of the Azure Bonds uses the style from Pool of Radiance, with the main adventuring action using a first person perspective.
+The player uses the top left window to view the current location and move, and can view the status panel on the right and select from the commands along the bottom.
+Using these commands, the player can select from a range of actions and tasks including casting spells, switching weapons, or resting and preparing spells for the day.
+The player creates an icon to represent each character, which can be customized to taste.

-When combat occurs, the screen display changes: the right half of the screen becomes the status panel, and the left half shows an overhead view of the combat.
-Characters can use spells and ranged weapons by lining up targets.
+During combat, the screen display changes so that the right half of the screen becomes the status panel, and the left half shows an overhead view of the combat.
+Characters can use spells and ranged weapons by lining up their targets.